Maximize your experience with special programming to prepare you before the conference officially starts!

-Community College Day is a free mini-conference day for interested students to explore degrees and careers in STEM (science, technology, engineering, and mathematics), as well as build a national network to support transferring to a 4-year institution, research opportunities, financial support, and more.
-Space is LIMITED!
+Community College Day is a virtual mini-conference day for interested students to explore degrees and careers in STEM (science, technology, engineering, and mathematics), as well as build a national network to support transferring to a 4-year institution, research opportunities, financial support, and more.

 Participants will discover the possibilities of an education and career in STEM through:

 - Motivational talks and panels — Hear directly from peers and role models who are pursuing degrees in STEM

 - Skill-building— Learn valuable skills through interactive workshops, with a focus on preparing to attend SACNAS’ National Diversity in STEM Conference*